stripe/openapi/README.md

 ### `x-resourceId` and Fixtures

 Resources include `x-resourceId` which is a canonical name for each resource.
-It can be used in conjunction with the files `openapi/fixtures.{json,yaml}` to look up a sample representation (otherwise known as a "fixture") of the resource.
+It can be used in conjunction with `openapi/fixtures{2,3}.{json,yaml}` to look up a sample representation (otherwise known as a "fixture") of the resource.

 For example: